Amanda Seales

-Amanda Ingrid Seales (born July 1, 1981), formerly known by the stage name Amanda Diva, is an American comedian and actress.
-Since 2017, she has starred in the HBO comedy series Insecure.
-In 2019, HBO released her first stand-up comedy special I Be Knowin.
+Amanda Ingrid Seales (born July 1, 1981), formerly known by the stage names Amanda Diva and Mendacious D, is a Grenadian-American actress.
+From 2017 to 2021, she starred in the HBO comedy series Insecure.
+In 2019, HBO released her first stand-up comedy special, I Be Knowin.
 Then, in 2020, Seales launched Smart Funny & Black, a comedy gameshow that showcases Black culture, history, and experience.
-Seales was also one of the co-hosts of the syndicated daytime talk show, The Real, alongside Loni Love, Tamera Mowry, Adrienne Bailon, and Jeannie Mai.
+Seales was also one of the co-hosts of the syndicated daytime talk show, The Real.

 Early life

-Amanda Seales was born in Inglewood, CA on July 1, 1981.
+Amanda Ingrid Seales was born in Inglewood, California, on July 1, 1981.
 Her mother was born and raised in Mt.
 Moritz, Grenada.
-Her father is African-American.
 As a result, both she and her mother are dual citizens of the US and Grenada.
-She moved to Orlando, Florida, in 1989, where she later attended Dr. Phillips High School.
-She graduated from SUNY-Purchase, then acquired a master's degree in African-American studies with a concentration in Hip hop from Columbia University.
+Her father is a Black American from Roxbury, Boston.
+Seales moved to Orlando, Florida, in 1989, where she later attended Dr. Phillips High School.
+She graduated from SUNY-Purchase, then earned a master's degree in African American studies with a concentration in hip-hop from Columbia University.

 Career

 Film and television

 Seales's first film was a minor role as Katy in the 1993 movie Cop and a Half.
 The next year Seales was featured on the Nickelodeon sitcom My Brother and Me (1994) as Deonne Wilburn.
 In 2002 she appeared on Russell Simmons' Def Poetry Jam.
 Seales became publicly known as "VJ Amanda Diva" on MTV2 Sucker Free Countdown on Sundays.
-In 2016 she appeared in a recurring role on the HBO series Insecure, as Tiffany DuBois.
+In 2016 she appeared in a recurring role on the HBO series Insecure as Tiffany DuBois.
 Also in 2016, Seales began hosting her own show on truTV called Greatest Ever.

 On January 26, 2019, HBO debuted her first stand-up comedy special I Be Knowin'.
 Bring the Funny is a comedy competition series that premiered on July 9, 2019, on NBC.
 Seales hosts, alongside judges Kenan Thompson, Chrissy Teigen, and Jeff Foxworthy.

 Throughout 2019, Seales served as a frequent guest host for the syndicated daytime talk show The Real.
 On January 6, 2020, Seales was promoted from guest co-host to permanent co-host.
 She departed the series after six months of co-hosting, citing her dissatisfaction with the inability to openly speak on recent social issues as a reason.
-In September 2020, Seales accused The Real of stealing ideas from her show Smart Funny & Black, saying The Real's segment "Black Lives Matter University" featured a logo that closely resembled Smart Funny & Black's emblem.
+In September 2020, Seales accused The Real of borrowing ideas from her show Smart Funny & Black, saying a segment titled "Black Lives Matter University" featured a logo that closely resembled Smart Funny & Black's emblem.

-In June 2020, Seales revealed on social media that she will host the BET Awards 2020 on June 28, 2020.
+In June 2020, Seales hosted the BET Awards 2020.
 In February 2022, Seales was cast in the three-part documentary series Everything's Gonna Be All White, airing on Showtime.